-If we breakdown the solution building process into big steps, it will look something like this:
+If we breakdown the solution-building process into steps, it will look something like this:

-That is the reason you there are so many software applications, for example:
+That is the reason there are so many software applications, for example:

-- A CRM application handles your data in the context of customer profiles, sales and sellable items.
-It is also responsible to create a logical relationship between your data records as such.
+- A CRM application handles your data in the context of customer profiles, sales, and sellable items.
+It is also responsible for creating a logical relationship between your data records.

-- An ERP application helps you handle all your enterprise assets and the supply chain end to end.
+- An ERP application helps you handle all your enterprise assets and the supply chain.

-That being said, the answer for your question is: No. There is no one solution that best fits all and there will never be!
+That being said, the answer to your question is: No. There is no one solution that best fits all, and there will never be!
 That is why it’s challenging.

 But with the help of the data you have now, you can shortlist potential candidates that support handling your business data.